Every deal, every account, every order, every credit check, in one view.

 | Accounting | QuickBooks · Xero · Exact · Pennylane (for credit, invoicing, and account balances) |

-| eCommerce | Shopify · Shopify Plus (for DTC customer records) |
+| ecommerce | Shopify · Shopify Plus (for DTC customer records) |

 | B2B | Uphance B2B · JOOR · NuOrder (for wholesale customers) |